Spirit possession: Evangelical

 In both charismatic and evangelical Christianity, exorcisms of demons are often carried out by individuals or groups belong to the deliverance ministries movement.
 According to these groups, symptoms of such possessions can include chronic fatigue syndrome, homosexuality, addiction to pornography, and alcoholism.
-The New Testament's description of people who had evil spirits includes a knowledge of future events (Acts 16:16) and great strength (Act 19:13-16), among others, and shows that those with evil spirits can speak of Christ (Mark 3:7-11).
+The New Testament's description of people who had evil spirits includes a knowledge of future events (Acts 16:16) and great strength (Act 19:13–16), among others, and shows that those with evil spirits can speak of Christ (Mark 3:7–11).
 Some Evangelical denominations believe that demonic possession is not possible if one has already professed their faith in Christ, because the Holy Spirit already occupies the body and a demon cannot enter.

 Islam

 Various types of creatures, such as jinn, shayatin, ʻafarit, found within Islamic culture, are often held to be responsible for spirit possession.
 Spirit possession appears in both Islamic theology and wider cultural tradition.

 Although opposed by some Muslim scholars, sleeping near a graveyard or a tomb is believed to enable contact with the ghosts of the dead, who visit the sleeper in dreams and provide hidden knowledge.
 Possession by ʻafarit (a vengeful ghost) are said to grant the possessed some supernatural powers, but it drives them insane as well.

-Jinn are much more physical than spirits, however, due to their subtle bodies, which are composed of fire and air (marijin min nar), they are purported to be able to possess the bodies of humans.
+Jinn (singular jinni) are much more physical than spirits.
+Due to their subtle bodies, which are composed of fire and air (marijin min nar), they are purported to be able to possess the bodies of humans.
 Such physical intrusion of the jinn is conceptually different from the whisperings of the devils.
-Though not directly attested in the Quran, the notion of jinn possessing humans is widespread among Muslims and also accepted by most Islamic scholars.
+Since jinn are not necessarily evil, they are distinguished from cultural concepts of possession by devils/demons.

 Since such jinn are said to have free will, they can have their own reasons to possess humans and are not necessarily harmful.
-There are various reasons given as to why a jinn might seek to possess an individual, such as falling in love with them, taking revenge for hurting them or their relatives, or other undefined reasons.
-At an intended possession, the covenant with the jinn must be renewed.
-Since jinn are not necessarily evil, they are distinguished from cultural concepts of possession by devils/demons.
-It has been argued that the concept of jinn-possession is alien to the Quran and derives from pagan notion of jinn.
+There are various reasons given as to why a jinni might seek to possess an individual, such as falling in love with them, taking revenge for hurting them or their relatives, or other undefined reasons.
+At an intended possession, the covenant with the jinni must be renewed.
+Soothsayers (kāhin pl. kuhhān), would use such possession to gain hidden knowledge.
+Inspirations from jinn by poets requires neither possession nor obedience to the jinn.
+Their relationship is rather described as mutual.

+The concept of jinn-possession is alien to the Quran and derives from pagan notions.
+It is widespread among Muslims and also accepted by most Islamic scholars.
+It is part of the aqida (theological doctrines) in the tradition of Ashari, and the Atharis, such as ibn Taimiyya and ibn Qayyim.
+Among Maturidites it is debated, as some accept it, but it has been challenged since the early years by Maturidite scholars such as al-Rustughfanī.
+The Mu'tazila are associated with substituting jinn-possession by devilish-whisperings, denying bodily possession altogether.